planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 >- Incapacitated if penalty drops a Check to zero dice.

 ---

+## Step 6: Mettle

+Distance from doom.
+This is a mixture of stamina, willpower, and morale, normally equal to the character’s CONCEPT.
+Damage to Mettle is considered only “flesh wounds,” exhaustion, or vulnerability until it drops to zero or lower, implying far more troubling injuries.

+While above zero, Mettle refills upon starting a new Scene.
+Rallies can restore it even in the heat of battle by doubling current Mettle – up to the maximum of course.

+{: .highlight }
+>- Mettle = CONCEPT

+### Taking Damage

+Characters may suffer ***Damage*** from hazards or attacks they face.
+If their wits fail them, they must rely on their Soak to reduce incoming damage.
+Soak is usually equal to FRAME plus Armor.
+Any damage left after Soak lowers current Mettle.
+If Mettle falls to zero or below, the target is either **Staggered** or **Fallen**:

+- *Staggered*: Mettle from 0 down to negative MOTIVE.
+For example, if their MOTIVE is 3, they are Staggered at Mettle 0 to -3.
+They take a penalty to all Checks equal to their negative Mettle and can no longer Rally.

+- *Fallen*: Mettle dropped below their negative MOTIVE.
+They lose their Action and have 0 POISE for the Scene.
+They are likely dead unless they receive aid.

+{: .highlight }
+>- Damage exceeding Soak reduces Mettle temporarily.
+>- Staggered: zero to -MOTIVE.
+No Rally, negative Mettle is penalty.
+>- Fallen: below negative MOTIVE; lose Action and POISE is zero.

+### Surges

+Mortal peril can push a combatant beyond their usual limits of violence, at the cost of stress and vulnerability.
+Halve current Mettle to regain their spent Action, making them eligible for Initiative (p.36) again that round.
+The Surging character must have at least 2 Mettle and the new Action can only be an Attack.

+{: .highlight }
+>- **Surge:** Halve current Mettle to regain a spent Action for Initiative.
 ## Experience

 Characters in METTLE Core set out as highly competent adventurers but there is always room for improvement.
 This takes the form of earning ***Experience points*** (XP) to raise their Attribute pools.
 To earn XP, players recount the boldest and bravest events of the last session.